-All students living on campus are required to sign a SUNY Polytechnic Housing License for a space, not a specific room.
-The housing license is for the entire academic year and cannot be canceled during this period as long as the student is registered full time for classes.
-Consult the license for further information regarding release and exemptions.
-(Also see Exemptions from the Housing License).
+All students living on campus are required to sign a SUNY Polytechnic Housing and Dining License for a space, not a specific room.
+The housing license is for the entire academic year and cannot be canceled during this period as long as the student is registered full time for classes without being granted a release or an exemption.
+Consult the license for further information regarding release and exemptions (see Exemptions from the Housing License).
 First year students and second year students, including transfer students, are required to live on campus unless commuter approval or special off-campus exemption is requested and approved prior to the start of the academic year.